 It may sound obvious, but think of it this way: whether your child aspires to play professional soccer, speak a foreign language, or become an elite artist or respected musician, it will take practice—and lots of it.
 The same goes for coding.

 Like many parents of recent Hour of Code participants, you may find yourself wondering what comes next.
 If you live in an area where computer science courses are hard to come by in school, you may feel particularly adrift.
 Sound familiar?
 We're here to help you plan for the 2nd hour of code and beyond.

 Complete the Free Code.org Tutorials

 If your child enjoyed the Hour of Code, be sure to take advantage of the wealth of other free resources and tutorials provided by Code.org.
 Your student can choose from a variety of mini coding lessons, exploring game design, storytelling, art, puzzles, and more.
 (Pop culture savvy students will enjoy the Star Wars, Frozen, and Minecraft-themed tutorials!)
 Endorsed by industry leaders like Microsoft, Google, and Facebook, these lessons are a great next step for aspiring coders.

 Register for a Summer Tech Camp

 As the nation's leading summer tech program for ages 6-18, iD Tech fills the computer science void left by mainstream education.
 Beginner to advanced students code apps from scratch, develop video games, mod Minecraft with Java, engineer VEX robots, discover cyber security, and so much more.
 In small clusters of just 8 students per instructor (guaranteed), your child can code an impressive project in as little as one week.
-Programs are held at Stanford, MIT, Yale, Princeton, and over 150 prestigious campuses nationwide.
+Programs are held at Stanford, NYU, Caltech, and over 150 prestigious campuses nationwide.
 Find a location near you.

 Try Year-Round Online Learning